Horizontal-org/Tella-website/docs/For organizations/uwazi.md

 * Choose between:
     *  **Log In:**  if a username and password were provided by admins.
     *  **Public Access:**  if the server is configured to accept anonymous submissions.
-* If the server is requires two-factor authentication, enter the one-time code.
+* If the server requires two-factor authentication, enter the one-time code.
 * Choose the **Language** in which you want to display templates.

 :::info